AssetFetch/spec/spec.md

 Datablocks are extremely flexible and sometimes reusable pieces of metadata that enable the communication of specific attributes, instructions how to parse other data elsewhere, relationships, or how to properly interact with a provider's API in the first place.

-### Variable Query
-> An HTTP(S) request defined by its URI, method and a payload _that has been (partly) configured by the user_ which is sent by the client to the provider in order to receive data in response.

-- A user searching for all assets with the keyword "apple" requires the use of a variable query.
-- A user requesting to download the 2048px-jpg-version of the PBR material "paving_0042" necessitates a variable query to fetch the implementation(s) available for these parameters.

-### Fixed Query
-> An HTTP(S) request defined by its URI, method and payload _that is not configurable by the user (and might not even be explicitly requested by them)_ which is sent by the client to the provider in order to receive data in response.

-- A client automatically reloading the user's account balance from the provider after purchasing an asset is an implicit query.
-The user's input such as authentication headers entered earlier may technically have an impact on the query but its request payload is generated without specific user-input for this query.
-- The file download of a specific model requires the use of a fixed query.
-It may be initiated by the user but its exact parameters are determined by data returned by the provider in the response to an earlier *variable query* for said model's files.